quixio/quix-docs/docs/platform/tutorials/image-processing/tfl-frame-grabber.md

 ```

 This can be used by later stages of the pipeline to locate the capacity information, and frame thumbnail, on the map.

-## Watch the video

-Watch the video that shows how to explore the code and data for this service:

-**Loom coming soon!**

-???
-Transcript

-    **Transcript**

-## Understand the code

-TBD

-??? example "Understand the code"

-    Code with annotations...

 ## 👩‍🔬 Lab - Examine the data